o2r-project/o2r-bouncer/README.md

 * `SLACK_BOT_TOKEN`
   Authentication token for a bot app on Slack.
 See section [Slack bot](#slack-bot).
 * `SLACK_VERIFICATION_TOKEN`
-  Token provided by Slack for interative messages and events, to be used to verify that requests are actually coming from Slack.
+  Token provided by Slack for interactive messages and events, to be used to verify that requests are actually coming from Slack.
 * `SLACK_CHANNEL_STATUS`
   Channel to post status messages to, defaults to `#monitoring`.
 * `SLACK_CHANNEL_USER`